 Postcode for SATNAV: LL11 3AA

-The Oneplanet Adventure Trail Centre is a great place to start and end your day of mountain biking too.
-It has a great shop selling some seriously nice bikes, clothing and accessories.
+The Oneplanet Adventure Trail Centre is a great place to start and end your day of mountain biking.
+It has a good shop selling some seriously nice bikes, clothing and accessories.
 They also have a great range of hire bikes, if you don’t have your own, or just want to try something new.
 Their café is great, with a great selection of food and drinks (especially the cakes!).

 Who is it for?